Cyndiloves2sing

 Cyndiloves2sing (愛。心凌 (爱。心凌, Ài Xīnlíng)) is the twelfth studio album by Taiwanese recording artist Cyndi Wang, released on 7 December 2018 by Universal Music Taiwan.
 It spawned the singles "In the Cafe of Lost Youth" and "The Big Sleep".

 Background and release

 The album's theme revolves around Wang's passion for music and performing.
-It was the best-selling album among female singers of Taiwan Five Music in 2018.
+It was the best-selling one among female singers of Taiwan Five Music in 2018.

 Singles

 The lead single "In the Cafe of Lost Youth" premiered on Hit FM on 19 November 2018.
 The music video for the song was uploaded to YouTube on 22 November 2018.
 Its lyrics describe youthful wanderings and express how although people may lose themselves, they eventually forge their own path.
 The music video for "The Big Sleep" was uploaded on 7 December.